 In fulfilling its educational role, the Church, eager to employ all suitable aids, is concerned especially about those which are her very own.
-Foremost among these is catechetical instruction (16), which enlightens and strengthens the faith, nourishes life according to the spirit of Christ, leads to intelligent and active participation in the liturgical mystery (17) and gives motivation for apostolic activity.
-The Church esteems highly and seeks to penetrate and ennoble with her own spirit also other aids which belong to the general heritage of man and which are of great influence in forming souls and molding men, such as the media of communication (18), various groups for mental and physical development, youth associations, and, in particular, schools.
+Foremost among these is catechetical instruction, which enlightens and strengthens the faith. nourishes life according to the spirit of Christ, leads to intelligent and active participation in the liturgical mystery and gives motivation for apostolic activity.
+The Church esteems highly and seeks to penetrate and ennoble with her own spirit also other aids which belong to the general heritage of man and which are of great influence in forming souls and molding men, such as the media of communication. various groups for mental and physical development, youth associaand. in particular. tions. schools.